Liverpool Football Club Information Charter 2015-16

-This is your football club and we want it to be accessible to as many of you as possible.
-Our current capacity is 45,276, although on occasions this can be reduced with certain seats becoming unavailable for public sale due to areas having to be segregated for public safety reasons.
-For the majority of games at Anfield, demand for tickets significantly exceeds supply, with almost every fixture selling out well in advance of the actual day of the game
+This is your football Club and we want it to be accessible to as many of you as possible.
+Our current capacity is 45,276, although on occasions this can be reduced with certain seats becoming unavailable for public sale due to a number of reasons.
+For the majority of games at Anfield, demand for tickets significantly exceeds supply, with almost every fixture selling out well in advance of the actual day of the game.

-General tickets: Latest ticket information, ticket sale dates and ticket availability can be found on our website: www.liverpoolfc.com/tickets/latest-ticket-news.
+General admission tickets: Latest ticket information, sale dates and availability can be found on our website: www.liverpoolfc.com/tickets/latest-ticket-news

 Matchday hospitality: Matchday hospitality packages are available for all Barclays Premier League home fixtures.
 Bookings can be made via our website: www.liverpoolfc.com/tickets/hospitality.
-Specific selling arrangements apply to all category A matches.
 Please call the hospitality team on 0151 263 9199 for more information.

 Match breaks: Thomas Cook Sport offer match breaks for all Barclays Premier League home matches and domestic cup home matches.
-These can be booked at: www.thomascooksport.com/liverpoolfc or by calling 0844 800 9900.
+These can be booked at http://www.thomascooksport.com/Football/Premier-League/Liverpool-FC or by calling 01733 224 834

-Ticket information concerning the FA Cup and League Cup allocations will be advertised on our website, www.liverpoolfc.com/tickets, and in the Liverpool Echo as soon as possible after each draw has taken place.
+Ticket information regarding the European, FA and League Cup competitions will be advertised on our website, www.liverpoolfc.com/tickets, and in the Liverpool Echo.

-All dates of sale are subject to change and we recommend that supporters check the ticket office line 0843 170 5555 or the website, www.liverpoolfc.com/tickets, for dates and match announcements.
+All dates of sale are subject to change and we recommend that supporters check the Ticket Office booking line 0843 170 5555 or the website, www.liverpoolfc.com/tickets, for dates and match announcements.
 Please note that cup competitions may also impact the dates of Barclays Premier League matches and their dates of sale.

-Members are able to buy their home Barclays Premier League tickets in two sales periods.
-All games played up until December 31, 2012 will go on sale in July 2012 and games played from January 1, 2013 to the end of the season will go on sale in November 2012.
-Members have the choice to buy individual matches or up to all the games in the sales period, subject to availability.
-The members' sale will remain open until all tickets have been sold or until a general sale is announced.
+LFC Official Members are able to buy their home Barclays Premier League tickets in two sales periods.
+All games played up until 1 January 2015 will go on sale in July 2014.
+Games played after this date until the end of the season will go on sale in November 2014 .
+Members have the choice to buy individual matches or all the games within the sales period, subject to availability.
+The Members' Ticket Sale will remain open until all tickets have been sold or until a general sale is announced.

-The club operates requisite criteria for category A and B games, which ensure that half of all tickets in the members' sale period will be dependent on the number of games a member has attended during the 2011-12 season.
+The Club operates requisite criteria for category A and B games, which ensure that half of all tickets in the Members' sale period will be dependent on the number of games a member has attended during the 2013-14 season.
 Full details on the dates of sale are available by visiting: www.liverpoolfc.com/tickets/lfc-members-tickets.

-New memberships must have been purchased at least 72 hours before members' tickets can be purchased.
-Applications are by telephone and online only for members' sales and members can purchase one ticket per qualifying membership for up to a maximum of four memberships per match per transaction during the members' sale period.
+New memberships must have been purchased at least 72 hours before the Members' tickets can be purchased.
+Applications can be made by telephone and online only for Members' sales.
+Members can purchase one ticket per qualifying Membership for up to a maximum of four tickets per match per transaction during the Members' sale period.